Cloud file sharing: How to send share links with mail.com

 • In the iOS app tap More > Share

-• In the Android app, tap the share symbol in the lower corner
+• In the Android app, tap the share symbol and select Link > Create share link

-In all three cases, a share link is created instantly – a window will open giving you the link and your options for adjusting the cloud share.
+In all three cases, a share link is created instantly – a window will open giving you the link and your settings options.

 How to share your link